Shawn-Armstrong/UR_Primary_Client_Python_Library/README.md

 ## Implementation Details

 ### Technical Overview
 Universal Robots provides a primary client interface, allowing external devices to connect with the cobot's software and facilitate the exchange of communication messages.
-The cobot's software periodically sends out serialized messages containing robot state information as outlined in their Primary / Secondary specification.
-In short, a sent message is a hexadecimal strings representing binary data that has robot parameters encoded into it.
-These strings are divided into sections, with the first section called the "package," starting at byte 0.
-All subsequent sections are referred to as "subpackages."
+The cobot's software periodically sends out serialized messages containing robot state information as outlined in their primary / secondary specification.
+In short, a sent message consists of a hexadecimal string representing binary data, with robot parameters encoded within it.
+These strings are divided into sections, with the first section called the "package," starting at byte 0 and all subsequent sections being "subpackages."

 This client is specifically designed to receive these messages, deserialize them, and write the content to files.
 The client's implementation consists of four main components: `Client.py`, `Package.py`, `SubPackage.py`, and `PackageWriter.py`.